 Sites that compete for the same search terms.

 How do you perform a Competitor Analysis?

-The most affective analysis is the SWOT analysis, strategic group analysis and customer journey mapping.
+The most effective analysis is the SWOT analysis, strategic group analysis and customer journey mapping.

 Identify your competitors, direct or indirect.

-Research their marketing strategies and measure it over time.
+Research their marketing strategies and measure them over time.

 Which marketing channels drive the most traffic?

 Which search terms drive the most traffic?

 Benchmark the results against the industry.

 Find the gaps and opportunities to meet the goals.